 Some people feel better and able to return to their normal routines within two weeks.
 For others, recovery will likely be slow especially if it is moderate or severe.
 Don’t rush into your recovery

-Good health practices that keep your lungs functioning at their best, includes eating healthy food, getting adequate rest and avoiding exposure to smoke and air pollution.
+Good health practices that keep your lungs functioning at their best, including eating healthy food, getting adequate rest, and avoiding exposure to smoke and air pollution.

 Pulmonary rehabilitation is necessary to ease back into your prior activity levels, especially if your illness was prolonged and severe.